7ades/ramadhan-spark-ctf-2026-writeups/README.md

 it's clear now , the win function spawns a shell with system("/bin/sh") so our goal here is to reach it .

-So we need to input 72 bytes and then the win function But before starting to write our exploit we need some a gadget  which are instructions that end with ret. in this case we will only use ret to aligne our stack .
+So we need to input 72 bytes and then the win function But before starting to write our exploit we need a gadget  which are instructions that end with ret. in this case we will only use ret to aligne our stack .
 We will use a tool named ropper it will give us all the gadgets in this binary . we will type ropper --f main
 ```gdb
 ┌──(kali㉿kali)-[~/Desktop/ramadhan-ctf/1-ret2win/ret2win_handout]